jounihuo/GCD_Course_Project/CodeBook.md

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.

-*tBodyAcc-XYZ
+* tBodyAcc-XYZ
-*tGravityAcc-XYZ
+* tGravityAcc-XYZ
-*tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ
-*tBodyGyro-XYZ
+* tBodyGyro-XYZ
-*tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ
-*tBodyAccMag
+* tBodyAccMag
-*tGravityAccMag
+* tGravityAccMag
-*tBodyAccJerkMag
+* tBodyAccJerkMag
-*tBodyGyroMag
+* tBodyGyroMag
-*tBodyGyroJerkMag
+* tBodyGyroJerkMag
-*fBodyAcc-XYZ
+* fBodyAcc-XYZ
-*fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ
-*fBodyGyro-XYZ
+* fBodyGyro-XYZ
-*fBodyAccMag
+* fBodyAccMag
-*fBodyAccJerkMag
+* fBodyAccJerkMag
-*fBodyGyroMag
+* fBodyGyroMag
-*fBodyGyroJerkMag
+* fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

-Subject is a integer from 1-30
+Subject is a factor from 1-30

-Activity is one of six factors:
+Activity is one of six factors, as factor:

 * WALKING
 * WALKING_UPSTAIRS